Hurricanes expected to linger over cities in US Northeast

-Category: Space Hits: 0Satellite image of Sandy shortly before landfall on October 29, 2012.
+Category: Space Hits: 8Satellite image of Sandy shortly before landfall on October 29, 2012.
 Image via NASA/GSFC Hurricanes vary in size and intensity, but Hurricane Sandy – aka Superstorm Sandy – spread tropical storm winds over 900 miles (about 1,400 km).
 By contrast, typical systems are roughly 200 to 400 miles across (300 to 650 km across).

 Here’s another recent story about global warming and storms.
 A new study suggests that – by the late 21st century – hurricanes will linger longer over northeastern U.S. cities.
 According to this study, the storms can be expected to arrive more quickly, but slow down once they’ve made landfall.
 As storms linger longer over the U.S. East Coast, these scientists pointed out, they have the potential to cause greater damage along that heavily populated corridor.